SMUAbdullah/paper-MPL-short-reads/README.md

 ## MPL-R pipeline

 The MPL-R pipeline can be found in the directory `src`.
 Example data is present in the directory `data`.
-The pipeline can be run on the experimental data by running the file `src\MPL-R.sh`.
+The pipeline can be run on the experimental data by running the file `src/MPL-R.sh`.

 ### Required software